surifirstpin/AcuBI_Technical_Documents/Version.6/Saving_Report_TD.md

 ## Report Definition

-To view whether today's data existed in the list, go to Dashboard section-->Reports-->Click on report, on top right of the screen it display a <b>Green circle</b>, click on it to view report definition.
-Displays <b> Red circle</b> if data does not exist.
+To view whether today's data existed in the list, go to Dashboard section-->Reports-->Click on report, on top right of the screen it display a <b>Green Help Icon</b>, click on it to view report definition.
+Displays <b> Red Help Icon</b> if data does not exist.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/0ea91ea8655307f440ff769e578e875b5873bca1/images/New_version5/TD_SAVE_REPORT_7.png)
 <b><font color = "Black"> Image 8</b>